ADeabenderfer/Phoenix-SQL-to-PowerBI-for-Dept-83/README.md

 - Learned SQL and created code to pull all data begining 01/01/2021 - Dept 83 began using Phoenix
 - Implemented auto-refresh within PowerBI to ensure more dynamic reporting

+Note: This was created and submitted within the last 30 days of employment in this department.
+Due to this, it was my first and only attempt with SQL and PowerBI due to job related permissions.